2factorauth/twofactorauth/CONTRIBUTING.md

 useful to read up on the Yaml syntax.

 To add a new site, go to the [data files](_data/) and get familiar with how it is setup.
-There is a section and corresponding file for each Category and they all follow this syntax:
+There is a section and coresponding file for each Category and they all follow this syntax:

 ## Guidelines